anyaevostinar/anyaevostinar.github.io/classes/257-w26/prep-flask.md

 * Use route parameters to dynamically change your website

 ## Readings
-To achieve the basic learning objectives, you can read the following sections of the Flask Tutorial on [pythonbasics.org](https://pythonbasics.org/) and try out the Hello World app:
+To achieve the basic learning objectives, you should read the following sections of the Flask Tutorial on [pythonbasics.org](https://pythonbasics.org/) and try out the Hello World app:

 1. [What is Flask](https://pythonbasics.org/what-is-flask-python/)
 2. [Flask Tutorial - Hello World](https://pythonbasics.org/flask-tutorial-hello-world/#Hello-World)